Skip to content

 @ember-intl/lint

 @ember-intl/lint is the official linter for ember-intl.
-It removes the need for ember-intl-analyzer, separates linting and building translations, and strives to be "zero config."
+It removes the need for ember-intl-analyzer.

 For more information, see @ember-intl/lint's README.